Aljonex/Dendron/notes/Training.Mockito.md

 - How to use mocks in [[JUnit | Training.JUnit]] tests?
 - What is a spy?
 Why is it useful?
 - [[Training.Mockito.BestPractice]]

+**Mocking** = simulating external dependencies of code being tested, with either fake data or fake interactions.

+When to mock?<br>
+Pros:
+- Less setup (doesn't come with dependencies)
+- No cleanup - not saving anything
+- Faster
+- Isolated - tests pass without need for any dependencies to work

+Cons:
+- Less confidence - not using real interactions

 ### Spy vs Mock
 When *Mockito* creates a mock - it does from the Class of a Type, not from the actual instance.